-Greater Fort Lauderdale is positioned at the cusp of Latin America within 1,000 miles of Mexico, Belize, Guatemala, Honduras, Nicaragua, Cuba, Jamaica, Haiti, Dominican Republic, Puerto Rico and many other Caribbean nations.
-Additionally, Greater Fort Lauderdale is positioned a little more than 1,000 miles from the Panama Canal.
-Key to the success of this targeted industry are two economic engines: Port Everglades and Fort Lauderdale/Hollywood International Airport.
+With easy access to seaborne trade through the Panama Canal, Greater Fort Lauderdale is positioned at the cusp of Latin America within 1,000 miles of Mexico, Belize, Guatemala, Honduras, Nicaragua, Cuba, Jamaica, Haiti, Dominican Republic, Puerto Rico and many other Caribbean basin nations.
+Key to the success of this targeted industry are two economic engines: Port Everglades and Fort Lauderdale/Hollywood International Airport (FLL).

-Greater Fort Lauderdale also has the workforce to support the global logistics sector, with more than 25,000 jobs in the Transportation and Warehousing industry sector in the county.
-In addition, several local colleges and universities offer programs related to logistics, including the Global Trade and Logistics program at Broward College, an M.B.A. in Supply Chain Management and a Supply Chain Management Certificate at Nova Southeastern University, among others.
+Greater Fort Lauderdale also has the workforce to support the global logistics sector, with more than 25,000 jobs in the transportation and warehousing industry sector in the county.
+In addition, several local colleges and universities offer programs related to logistics, including the Global Trade and Logistics program at Broward College and an MBA in supply chain management and a supply chain management certificate at Nova Southeastern University, among others.

-For information regarding locating or expanding your business in Greater Fort Lauderdale, please contact Todd Holt, the Alliance's Director of Business Development at 954-627-0124 or via email at firstname.lastname@example.org.
+For information regarding locating or expanding your business in Greater Fort Lauderdale, please contact Todd Holt, the Alliance's Vice President of Business Development, at 954-627-0124 or via email at firstname.lastname@example.org.